-The case against Mercedes in the UK is still ongoing, but we at Claim Experts are confident that they have lied to their customers and believe compensation should be awarded.
+The case against Mercedes in the UK is still ongoing, but the panel at ClaimExperts are confident that they have lied to their customers and believe compensation should be awarded.

 The cheating software in question has been found primarily in Mercedes cars and vans that contain a BlueTec diesel engine.
 You may be eligible to take legal action against Mercedes-Benz if: